-, U

-Base management fees 2.00%(1)
+Base management fees $2.00\%^{(1)}$

-Incentive fees payable under the Investm ent Management Agreement 1.39%(2)
+Incentive fees payable under the Investment Management Agreement $1.13\%^{(2)}$

-Interest payments on borrowed funds 1.27%(3)
+Interest payments on borrowed funds 0.52%(3)

-Other expenses 1.02%(4)
+Other expenses 0.65%(4)

-Total Annual Expenses 5.68%
+Total Annual Expenses 4.30%

-- (1) The contractual management fee is calculated at an annual rate of 2.00% of our average adjusted gross total assets.
-See "Certain Relationships and Transactions-Investment Management Agreement." - (2) The portion of incentive fees paid in respect of net investment income is based on actual amounts incurred during the nine months ended June 30, 2009, annualized for a full year.
-Such incentive fees are based on performance, vary from year to year and are not paid unless our performance exceeds specified thresholds.
+- (1) The contractual management fee is calculated at an annual rate of 2.00% of our average adjusted gross assets.
+See "Certain Relationships and Transactions -Investment Management Agreement" for more information. - (2) The portion of incentive fees paid with respect to net investment income is based on actual amounts incurred during the year ended September 30, 2010.
+Such incentive fees are based on performance, vary from year to year, and are not paid unless our performance exceeds specified thresholds.
 Incentive fees in respect of net investment income do not include incentive fees in respect of net capital gains.
-The portion of our incentive fee paid in respect of net capital gains is determined and payable in arrears as of the end of each calendar year (or upon termination of the investment advisory and management agreement, as of the termination date) and equals 20.0% of our realized capital gains, if any, on a cumulative basis from inception through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fees.
-As we cannot predict our future net investment income or capital gains, the incentive fee paid in future years, if any, may be substantially different than the fee earned during the nine months ended June 30, 2009.
-For more detailed information about the incentive fee, please see the section of this prospectus captioned "Certain Relationships and Transactions-Investment Management Agreement" and Note 3 to our financial statements included in this prospectus. - (3) As of June 30, 2009, we had \$112.7 million unused, subject to maintenance of the applicable total assets to debt ratio of 200%, and \$187.3 million in borrowings outstanding under our \$300.0 million credit facility.
-We intend to use proceeds of an offering of securities under this registration statement primarily to repay outstanding obligations under our credit facility.
-After completing any such offering, we intend to continue to borrow under our credit facility to finance portfolio investments and are permitted to do so under the terms of our credit facility.
-We have estimated the interest payments on borrowed funds to take this into account.
-We caution you that our actual interest expense will depend on prevailing interest rates and our rate of borrowing and may be substantially higher than the estimate provided in this table.
-For more information, see "Risk Factors-We currently use borrowed funds to make investments and are exposed to the typical risks associated with leverage." - (4) "Other Expenses" includes, among other expenses, our general and administrative expenses, professional fees, directors' fees, insurance costs, expenses of our dividend reinvestment plan and the expenses of the Investment Adviser reimbursable under our Investment Management Agreement and of the Administrator reimbursable under our Administration Agreement.
-Such expenses are based on actual other expenses for the nine months ended June 30, 2009 annualized for a full year.
-See our "Consolidated Statement of Operations" in our financial statements.
+The portion of our incentive fee paid in respect of net capital gains is determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Management Agreement, as of the termination date) and equals 20.0% of our realized capital gains, if any, on a cumulative basis from inception through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fees.
+As we cannot predict our future net investment income or capital gains, the incentive fee paid in future years, if any, may be substantially different than the fee earned during the year ended September 30, 2010.
+See "Certain Relationships and Transactions-Investment Management Agreement" for more information and Note 3 to our consolidated financial statements included in this prospectus. - (3) As of September 30, 2010, we had \$66.9 million unused borrowing capacity, subject to maintenance of the applicable total assets to debt ratio of 200%, and \$233.1 million (including a \$5.2 million temporary draw) in borrowings outstanding under our \$300.0 million credit facility.
+As of September 30, 2010, SBIC LP had \$19.0 million unused borrowing capacity, subject to customary regulatory requirements, and \$14.5 million (including \$14.0 million of temporary financing resetting in March 2011) of outstanding SBA debentures under our \$33.5 million commitment from the SBA.
+We may use proceeds of an offering of securities under this registration statement to repay outstanding obligations under our credit facility.
+After completing any such offering, we may continue to borrow under our credit facility or SBIC LP's SBA commitment to finance our investment objectives under the terms of our credit facility and SBA debenture program, respectively.
+We have estimated the interest expense on borrowed funds to take this into account, however, we caution you that our actual interest expense will depend on prevailing interest rates and our rate of borrowing and may be substantially higher than the estimate provided in this table.
+See "Risk Factors-Risks Relating To Our Business and Structure-We currently use borrowed funds to make investments and are exposed to the typical risks associated with leverage" for more information.

+(4) "Other expenses" includes our general and administrative expenses, professional fees, directors' fees, insurance costs, expenses of our dividend reinvestment plan and the expenses of the Investment Adviser reimbursable under our Investment Management Agreement and of the Administrator reimbursable under our Administration Agreement.
+Such expenses are based on actual other expenses for the year ended September 30, 2010.
+See the Statement of Operations in our consolidated financial statements.